 Another good sign: eharmony has several positive reviews on Google Play and the App Store, where it has 3 out of 5 stars and 3.8 out of 5 stars, respectively.
 Chanelmybelle wrote: “Keep the faith, folks!
 I met my wonderful husband on this app after two weeks.
 I found this app to be fun and easy to use in the short time I used it.
 If I can use, it anyone can.
 Be open minded — it totally work for me!”

 It’s a little hard to find concrete statistics about Chemistry’s success, but we’ve seen on the site, as well as in articles and forums, that it gets positive reviews.
 Susan V. gave it five stars on SiteJabber, saying: “My boyfriend and I found each other over Chemistry.com.
 We have been dating for a year now and love every moment we get with each other.”

-Some negative comments include that some of the profiles appear to be inactive or fake and there aren’t enough gay singles.
+Some negative comments about Chemistry include that some of the profiles appear to be inactive or fake and there aren’t enough gay singles on the site.

-eHarmony has such an impressive success rate — few dating sites can stand up to that.
-When it comes to online dating, it’s nice to see proof that it works and that your precious time and hard-earned money won’t be for nothing. eHarmony definitely makes a strong case for itself.
+eharmony has such an impressive success rate — few dating sites can stand up to that.
+When it comes to online dating, it’s nice to see proof that it works and that your precious time and hard-earned money won’t be for nothing.
+From its thoughtful matchmatching system to its success stories, eharmony definitely makes a strong case for itself.

 It was a close race, but eharmony is our champion, taking three rounds out of five.
 Chemistry is still an awesome dating site, so, more than likely, you won’t be disappointed no matter which option you choose.
 It’s like picking between puppies and kittens — they’re both adorable and cuddly, but most of us have a preference.
 Test out both eharmony and Chemistry (it’s free, after all), and see which one you prefer.